ZCLuuuu/zcluuuu.github.io/_posts/2023-11-16-Coq-Inductions.md

       for all n, n + 0 = n.

-      Thus it can be rewrited to
+      Thus it can be re-wrote to

       m + 0 = m.